 FAST FACTS: Master of Physician Assistant Studies

 * Tuition rates are for the 2018-19 academic year.
 View 2017-18 tuition rates.
 Additional fees and costs for course materials may apply.
 Total program cost and completion time varies depending on individual program plans.
 Tuition rates are subject to change.

 As healthcare costs continue to rise and the number of physicians continues to decline, the demand for non-physician healthcare providers has boomed — especially in rural areas, where resources and providers are especially scarce.
-That's why The College of St. Scholastica is pursuing the development of a Physician Assistant (PA) program.
+That's why The College of St. Scholastica pursued the development of a Physician Assistant (PA) program.
 For more than 100 years, The College of St. Scholastica has been committed to meeting the healthcare needs of rural areas in Minnesota and neighboring states.
 Those needs led to the creation of our nursing program in the 1930s and the initial development of our PA program today.

 In accordance with our Benedictine values, the College of St. Scholastica's Master of Physician Assistant Studies program's mission is to educate physician assistant students within a comprehensive, interprofessional and innovative curriculum to provide high-quality care across the lifespan and meet the healthcare needs of our region.

 As healthcare providers try to combat the rising costs, the demand for PAs is increasing dramatically.
 In fact, The Bureau of Labor Statistics projects that employment for PAs will grow by 30 percent nationwide by 2024.

 This is especially true in Minnesota, which has the third-highest occupational demand for physician assistants among all states, according to the Minnesota Department of Employment and Economic Development, producing occupational vacancies at the rate of 80 new jobs per year — many in rural areas.